EliAndrewC/l7r/rules/04-schools.md

 * spellcasting

 **Special Ability:**
 Your maximum number of void points is equal to your highest ring plus your school rank.
 You regain a number of void points equal to your lowest Ring after a full night's rest, and one void point per 2 hours for a partial night.
 However, you may not spend more void points on any one roll than your lowest Ring minus 1.

 **First Dan:**
 Roll one extra die when rolling precepts or with commune and spellcasting for your chosen element.

 **Second Dan:**
 You get a free raise when rolling precepts or with commune and spellcasting for your chosen element.

 **Third Dan:**
 Each adventure you get 2X free raises, where X is equal to your precepts skill, which may be applied to the following rolls: bragging, intimidation, precepts, tact, wound checks, and spellcasting for your chosen element.
-You may not spend more than X of these free raises on any single roll.
+You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum Ring of your chosen element by 1.
 Raising that Ring now costs 5 fewer XP.
 You may cast one spell per round as an interrupt action.

 **Fifth Dan:**
 Your non-Void rings are all considered 1 higher when rolling commune and spellcasting.

+## Suzume Overseer School

+**School Ring**
+Water

+**School Knacks:**
+* oppose social
+* pontificate
+* worldliness

+**Special Ability:**
+You may spend void points after you see the results of your initial roll.

+**First Dan:**
+Roll one extra die on precepts, commerce, and wound checks.

+**Second Dan:**
+You get a free raise on a type of roll of your choice.

+**Third Dan:**
+Each adventure you get 2X free raises, where X is equal to your precepts skill, which may be applied to the following rolls: commerce, heraldry, sincerity, tact, attack, and wound checks.
+You may not spend more than X of these free raises on a single roll.

+**Fourth Dan:**
+Raise the current and maximum rank of any Ring by 1.
+Raising that Ring now costs 5 fewer XP.
+Your skill is considered 2 higher for the purpose of computing free raises for any contested roll you did not initiate.

+**Fifth Dan:**
+When making any TN or contested roll, you receive a bonus equal to (X-10) / 5 where X is the TN or result of your opponent's contested roll.

 ## Togashi Ise Zumi School